Avaray/metadata-extractor-cli/README.md

 Creating a working CLI took me a little over an hour.
 However, messing around with configuring GitHub Actions for Releases drove me crazy.
 But finally, I got it working 🎉

 I might add more features in the future.
-I'm considering adding these features:
+I'm considering following changes:

-- Extract metadata from images in a recursive manner (as default).
+- [ ] Extract metadata from images in a recursive manner (as default).
 This feature will break current JSON output format (it's array of objects now).
-- Add checks for invalid file types.
+- [ ] Add checks for invalid file types.
 To print message rather than throwing an exception.
+- [ ] Lower the required .NET version
 <!-- - Possibility to extract only specific tags.
 For example `PNG-tEXt`. -->